awslabs/aws-well-architected-labs/Security/300_Lambda_Cross_Account_IAM_Role_Assumption/Lab_Guide.md

 ## 4. Tear down this lab <a name="tear_down"></a>

-Remove the lambda function,then roles.
+Remove the lambda function, then roles.

 ***